Navigate home logo

 Planning wastewater upgrades takes time.
 We will continue investigating the viability of Option 2, should an upgrade be needed in the future.

-Water Corporation is reviewing scheme planning for wastewater for Gnarabup to ensure we can cater for future demand.
+Water Corporation is reviewing scheme planning for wastewater for Gnarabup to ensure we can cater for any potential future demand.
 We are working with the State Government on evaluating potential options for the wastewater scheme.

 *Historical Australian Bureau of Statistics data and location specific projection data is considered in establishing a forecast for a town.
 Potential tourist/visitor developments are also considered.
 Based on this information, residential growth in the area is expected to continue.